South College, Durham

-South College is a college of Durham University, which accepted its first students in autumn 2020.
+South College is a constituent college of Durham University, England, which accepted its first students in Autumn of 2020.

-It is located in new buildings at Mount Oswald on Elvet Hill, to the south of Durham City, adjoining Van Mildert College and John Snow College.
+It is located in Mount Oswald on Elvet Hill, to the south of Durham City, adjoining Van Mildert College and John Snow College.

 History

 The site was originally part of the grounds of Mount Oswald, a country house built in 1800.
-In 1928, the house and grounds were converted to a golf club, which closed in 2014 and was acquired for residential development.
+In 1928, the house and grounds were converted to a golf club, which closed in 2014, and was acquired for residential development.

-In August 2017, Durham University announced that it had acquired part of the site in order to build two Colleges, with construction to be carried out by a consortium led by Interserve.
-Construction began in September 2018, by which point it had been decided that these Colleges would be one new College, South College, and a new home for John Snow College (formerly located on the university's Queen's Campus in Stockton-on-Tees).
+In August 2017, Durham University announced that it had acquired part of the site in order to build two colleges, with construction to be carried out by a consortium led by Interserve.
+Construction began in September 2018, by which point it had been decided that these colleges would be one new college, South College, and a new home for John Snow College (formerly located on the university's Queen's Campus in Stockton-on-Tees).

 In November 2018, Interserve pulled out of the scheme, before going into administration in March 2019.

-The college is anticipated to have an eventual size of 1,200, with 492 living in the college.
+The college was designed to have an eventual size of 1,200, with 492 living in the college.
+As of the 2023/24 cohort, there are 1,279 members in South College.
 All accommodation is self-catered, in a mixture of single en-suite rooms and 'town houses' with shared bathroom facilities.

 In March 2018, it was announced that naming of the college would be delayed in the hope that a financial donation might be attracted.
 The temporary name "South College" was assigned pending selection of a final name, and was used in advertisements for the new college's first principal.
 In June 2019, Durham Students' Union assembly voted to lobby for the college to be named after the late politician and Durham graduate Mo Mowlam.
 On 1 April 2020, Durham's student newspaper Palatinate published an April Fools' Day joke that South College was to be named Vine College after broadcaster and Durham alumnus Jeremy Vine.
 Vine himself was in on the joke and even released a video of him reacting to the 'announcement'.

 On 5 July 2019 it was announced that University of Kent academic and former BBC editor Tim Luckhurst had been appointed as the first principal of the college.

-In June 2020 a coat of arms for the College was announced, with the motto Libertas, Aequalitas, Civitas Totius Mundi, which translates in English to "Freedom, Equality and Global Citizenship".
+In June 2020 a coat of arms for the college was announced, with the motto Libertas, Aequalitas, Civitas Totius Mundi, which translates in English to "Freedom, Equality and Global Citizenship".

-The first students arrived at the College in September 2020, during the COVID-19 pandemic.
+The first students arrived at the college in September 2020, during the COVID-19 pandemic.